chef/chef-web-docs/chef_master/source/azure_portal.rst

    .. note:: Same directory issue from previous step applies here as well.
 Also, the ``knife.rb`` file must be correctly configured to communicate to the Chef server.
 Specifically, it must have valid values for the following two settings: ``chef_server_url`` and ``validation_client_name``.

 #.
-Optional. :doc:`Use a run-list </run_lists>` to specify what should be run when the virtual machine is provisioned, such as using the run-list to provision a virtual machine with Internet Information Services (IIS).
+Optional. `Use a run-list </run_lists.html>`__ to specify what should be run when the virtual machine is provisioned, such as using the run-list to provision a virtual machine with Internet Information Services (IIS).
 Use the ``iis`` cookbook and the default recipe to build a run-list.
 For example:

    .. code-block:: ruby